-Procurement
+Procurement action

-- 4.1.
-The LFB Director of Corporate Services initiated the tendering process for cyber defence system software (under the delegated authority granted to her by the Commissioner) and the procurement exercise has been carried out by staff from the ICT and Procurement departments. - 4.2.
-The procurement was carried out utilising two framework agreements: - a) Crown Commercial Service (CCS) Technology Products 2 (RM 3733, Lot 3); and

-- b) Pan-London ICT Framework (Lot 4). - 4.3.
+- 23. The Director of Corporate Services initiated the tendering process for cyber defence system software (under the delegated authority granted to her) and the procurement exercise has been carried out by staff from the ICT and Procurement departments. - 24.
+The procurement was carried out utilising two framework agreements: - Crown Commercial Service (CCS) Technology Products 2 (RM 3733, Lot 3), and - Pan London ICT Framework (Lot 4). - 25.
 Both frameworks were utilised in order to ensure the most economically advantageous solution was obtained for the Brigade.
-The advice from General Counsel was sought on this course of action before publication of the Commissioner's invitation to participate to ensure compliance with the Procurement Regulations. - 4.4.
-An Invitation to Participate was published on 3 December 2018 to the 19 companies listed on the two frameworks.
-At the deadline for responses, four companies submitted a response, three companies notified withdrawal from the tender process, and 12 companies failed to submit a response. - 4.5.
-The evaluation was carried out in two stages: - Stage one was the evaluation of the method statement and tender.
+The advice from General Counsel was sought on this course of action before publication of the invitation to participate to ensure compliance with the Procurement Regulations. - 26.
+An Invitation to Participate was published on 3 December 2018 to the 19 companies listed on two frameworks.
+At the deadline for responses, four companies submitted a response, three companies notified withdrawal from the tender process, and 12 companies failed to submit a response.
+The evaluation was carried out in two stages. - Stage one was the evaluation of the method statement and tender.
 The evaluation consisted of a number of mandatory pass/fail criteria.
-The price element was weighted at 25 percent, and the quality element at 75 per cent. - Stage two allowed the top three scoring tenderers from stage one to be invited to provide a presentation of their proposed solution including a live demonstration, plus a question and answer session.
-There was a single score for this element. - 4.6.
-The final evaluation was a combination of the scores from stages one and two, both were given an equal weighting of 50 per cent. - 4.7.
-During the course of the stage one evaluation, two companies were excluded from the tender process.
-One company failed to meet the mandatory requirements which were scored on a pass/fail basis.
-The other company submitted a bid which was outside the affordability envelope; it was almost four times the cost of the other two solutions based on the year-one costs alone. - 4.8.
-The two remaining companies both proposed the same solution-DarkTrace-and therefore they were invited to present to representatives from the Brigade. - 4.9.
-BT and Insight Direct (the two companies that DarkTrace were invited to present on behalf of) are on different frameworks.
-BT are on the Pan-London ICT Framework and Insight Direct are on the CCS framework.
-Both companies were evaluated using the same evaluation criteria.
-This was possible because the Pan London ICT Framework does not stipulate any evaluation criteria, the evaluation guidance of the CCS framework was followed and used for all tenderers. - 4.10.
-On quality, both companies proposed the DarkTrace product were evaluated and awarded the same scores.
-The quality elements of their bids were exactly the same as they had been written by a representative of DarkTrace.
-Therefore, the only difference in score was in relation to the price submitted, leading to the recommendation of BT Global Services as the successful tenderer.
+The price element was weighted at 25 percent, and the quality element at 75 percent. - Stage two allowed the top three scoring tenderers from stage one to be invited to provide a presentation of their proposed solution including a live demonstration, plus a question and answer session.
+There was a single score for this element. - The final evaluation was a combination of the scores from stages one and two, both were given an equal weighting of 50 percent. - 27.
+The outcomes of the two stage tender evaluation process is outlined in the confidential appendices A and B.